fordevio/autoCD/docs/DEVELOPMENT.md

 Run `make help` to get all the make commands.

 ## API Refs:
-Api reference can be found in `http://localhost:9001/docs/api` after running the project.
+Api reference can be found in [Postman collection](./autocd.postman_collection.json) .